GeoSamples/vocabularies/docs/readme.md

-# Documentation and vocabulary presentation pages for core iSamples vocabularies
+# Documentation and vocabulary presentation pages for SESAR vocabularies

 What's here:
 HTML representations of vocabularies for use describing SESAR sample registrations.